ahaly92/ios-login-mvvm-rx/README.md

-# Login Using MVVM and RX
+# Login Using MVVM and RXSwift

-This repo uses https://github.com/yeetsies/node-sql for a backend
+This repo uses https://github.com/yeetsies/node-sql for a backend runing on localhost